ratshikuni/keychron-k8/README.md

 This is partial and may or may not be completed.
 Use this information at your own discretion and risk.

-This is for K8 RGB v1.
+This is for the K8 RGB v1.

 # Keychron K8

 This fork is intended to bring QMK to the Keychron K8.

 **Progress:**
-- QMK custom keymaps are working properly
+- QMK custom keymaps are fully functional
 - RGB does not work, have it completely disabled for now
+- Bluetooth does not work

 **Setup repo + dependencies**
 1. Clone this repository: https://github.com/SonixQMK/qmk_firmware